sofiarodrigues-pianist/CS50-FinalProject/README.md

 On this app, each user is assigned a different role: *admin*, *teacher* and *student*.

 Initially, I visualized a set of different permissions and features for each user role.
 In the end, I decided that the teachers and students usage would be merely **informative**.
 They can only look for information, without changing anything.
-A future implementation would be to give them the possibility to ask for some modification, and then the admin would review and confirm/deny said modification.

 #### Displayed information